MohamadCS/PrologTranspiler/README.md

 to combine the functional features of Prolog, with modern features found on other functional and oop programming languages.

-`Prolog*` introduces many features, from complete higher order functions, to intuitive syntactic sugar.
+`Prolog*` introduces many features, from complete functions, to intuitive syntactic sugar.

 # Compiler